padamaranagen/node-typescript-api/README.md

 This and all other types of requests that we built skeletons for will look quite similar.

 ## Poised for Rapid Node.js REST API Development with TypeScript

+In this article, we started to create a REST API by configuring the project from scratch and diving into the basics of the Express.js framework.
+Then, we took our first step toward mastering TypeScript by building a pattern with UsersRoutesConfig extending CommonRoutesConfig, a pattern that we will reuse for the next article in this series.
+We finished by configuring our app.ts entry point to use our new routes and package.json with scripts to build and run our application.

+But even the basics of a REST API made with Express.js and TypeScript are fairly involved.
+In the next part of this series, we focus on creating proper controllers for the users resource and dig into some useful patterns for services, middleware, controllers, and models.

+## REST API Services, Middleware, Controllers, and Models

+As promised, we’ll now get into details about these modules:

+* Services that make our code cleaner by encapsulating business logic operations into functions that middleware and controllers can call.
+* Middleware that will validate prerequisite conditions before Express.js calls the appropriate controller function.
+* Controllers that use services to process the request before finally sending a response to the requester.
+* Models that describe our data and aid in compile-time checks.

+We will also add a very rudimentary database that is in no way suitable for production.
+(Its only purpose is to make this tutorial easier to follow, paving the way for our next article to delve into database connection and integration with MongoDB and Mongoose.)

+## Hands-on: First Steps with DAOs, DTOs, and Our Temporary Database

+For this part of our tutorial, our database won’t even use files.
+It will simply keep user data in an array, which means the data evaporates whenever we quit Node.js.
+It will support only the most basic ```create, read, update, and delete``` (CRUD) operations.

+We are going to use two concepts here:

+* Data access objects (DAOs)
+* Data transfer objects (DTOs)